Sim4n6/plasoWiki/Development-release-Windows.md

 **If you intend to submit code make sure to configure git to use convert to the Unix-style end-of-line characters (linefeed) on submission and not have the Windows-style end-of-line characters (carriage return + linefeed).**

-We recommend turning off git's autocrlf and configure your editor of choice to use linefeed only:
+We recommend to configure your editor of choice to use linefeed only and turn off git's autocrlf:
 ```
 git config --global core.autocrlf false
 ```